Polynucleotides

 From door to done.

-Numbing cream goes on for 15 minutes — especially important for the under-eye area where the skin is more sensitive.
-While we wait, we go over the protocol again so you know exactly what we’re doing.
+Numbing cream goes on for 15 minutes.
+Especially important for the under-eye area.
+The skin there is more sensitive.
+While we wait, we run through the plan again.
+You’ll know exactly what we’re doing.

 For under-eye, I work in small precise points just below the lash line.
-For face, micro-droplets across the cheeks and jawline.
-For neck, longer linear technique.
-The whole appointment is around 45 minutes including numbing.
+For face, micro-droplets across cheeks and jawline.
+For neck, a longer linear technique.
+Whole appointment is around 45 minutes including numbing.

-Bruising is common in the under-eye area — the skin is thin and vascular.
+Bruising is common in the under-eye area.
+The skin is thin and vascular.
 Plan for visible bruising for up to a week.
 Mild swelling for 24 hours.
-The result builds across 3-12 weeks; you’ll often notice the change after the second session.
+The result builds across 3 to 12 weeks.
+You usually notice the change after the second session.

 The first 48 hours.